Lina Mtwana Nordlund

 I am interested in the coastal sea.
 In my research, I use a multi- and transdisciplinary approach, as linking different research fields provides a more holistic view of the environmental challenges coastal seas are facing.
 Of special interest are strong sustainable development and social-ecological systems, with focus on seagrass, fisheries, ecosystem services and management.
 It is especially the linkages between habitat - fish/invertebrates - fisheries - management that interests me.

-Keywords: sustainability sustainable development seagrass fisheries social-ecological systems indo-pacific environment natural resource management
+Keywords: sustainability sustainable development seagrass fisheries social-ecological systems indo-pacific ecosystem services environment natural resource management baltic sea

 Supervision of degree projects